dallasmcgroarty/FaceRecognition/README.md

 # Face Recognition App
+Created using React, Express, Node.js and PostgreSQL

+## How to use the app
-Sign in / Register to enter web page (currently not implemented)
+Register/Sign in to enter web page.

-In the input space enter a url to an image, click enter
+In the input space next to the detect button enter a url to an image, then click detect.

-Uing Clarifai API, the web app will display the image and a box around the face in the image
+Uing Clarifai API, the web app will display the image and a box around the face in the image.

+The app will update your total entries (number of times you've detected a face on an image).

-Will only find one face per image
+The app will only find one face per image.

+## Back-end
+The back-end server was created using node.js and express.js.

+Some other libraries are used as well to communicate with the database.

+The files for that are in this repo -> https://github.com/dallasmcgroarty/smartBrainAPI

+## Database
+PostreSQL is used for the database.

+## Deployment
+The back-end and server are both deployed on heroku.

+The front-end is deployed on github pages.

 website -> https://dallasmcgroarty.github.io/FaceRecognition/